 By now, my story is well documented.
 I’ve suffered through some devastating events over the last number of years.
-I’ve talked about the struggles of a failed marriage and business, and most tragically the suicide of my 14-year-old daughter, Madeline.
+I’ve talked about the struggles of a failed marriage and business, and most tragically, the suicide of my 14-year-old daughter, Madeline.
 All these events significantly contributed to my own personal battle with depression.
-I’ve also talked about my own personal victories; the reinventing of myself and launching of my new business, The Finish Line Group, the successful way I battled depression and turning the tragic death of Maddie into a platform to bring greater awareness towards youth mental illness.
+I’ve also talked about my own personal victories; the reinventing of myself and launching my business, The Finish Line Group, the successful way I battled depression and turning the tragic death of Maddie into a platform to bring greater awareness towards youth mental illness.

 Is my life normal?
 It’s questionable whether it will ever be truly normal again.
-Some events will have a life-long effect upon who you are and what you have become.
+Some events will have a life-long effect on who you are and what you have become.
 By no means does today’s events predetermine who you will be tomorrow.
 My only true realization, by doing nothing will certainly not change your future path.
 What works for you today will not necessarily have a positive effect upon you tomorrow.
 This is as true in life as it is in business.

-About eighteen months after I had decided to go on these meds, I had decided to ween myself off them.
+About eighteen months after I had decided to go on these meds, I had decided to wean myself off them.
 I decided that I didn’t need help anymore.
 I had people close to me offering different opinions.
-Some said that I needed to get off them as quickly as possible and others questioned my decision and said it was too soon and to weigh my decision carefully.
+Some said that I needed to get off them as quickly as possible, and others questioned my decision and said it was too soon and to weigh my decision carefully.
 A part of me didn’t want to be dependant upon medication to feel better.
 I could deal with this on my own.

 “MAINTAINING MENTAL HEALTH IS AS IMPORTANT AS THE DIAGNOSIS”